If you can type, drag and drop you can build a WordPress website.

 There are different ways to begin to build the website.
-You can post a homepage, but I prefer starting with “theme” selection.
+I prefer starting with selection of the site’s “theme”.
 Again you can change themes as your needs or desire warrants.
 I suggest to start with the simplest theme that meets your needs.
 You also want to be sure the theme works across all devices.
 WordPress lets you know what devices a theme works on and even provides an estimate of how it will look.

 Whenever you need to get to your site’s dashboard from outside the site, you can type the domain in your browser’s url search.
 If you are in the site click “My Sites” in the menu bar and the dashboard opens.
 The dashboard works as a left hand sidebar.

 To start your website you do not need more than your site’s title.
 You can come back at any time and set up the header, color, fonts, etc. WordPress will encouraged you to get the homepage in place so your site shows something when the domain is typed in.

 What you need to activate your homepage is a “post”, even if it’s just a message like: Be watching for…., or We are under construction, etc.

 We’ll get into the specifics on writing posts later.
 I want to just now step back and make some suggestions, so that you are able to get a new site active as quickly as possible.

 I encourage you to have material typed up and ready to post.
 To do this you need to have an idea of what material you will be sharing on your site.
 This goes back to your purpose for your website.
 For my family child care business, I knew I was focused on sharing information required by licensing, so I had handbook, contract, fees, schedules, and philosophy all ready to go.
 If you have everything saved on your computer you can copy and paste from that.
 If you are all hard copy/paper then you will be typing up everything new.
 I use Google Drive to build and store my documents/materials.
 I’ve found it’s easy to develop everything there and then I copy and paste into WordPress posts and pages.